dart-lang/language/resources/type-system/inference.md

 `f()` doesn't wind up being a subtype of `num`, there is no compile-time error;
 `x` is simply demoted back to `Object?` as a side effect of the assignment._

+## Static types and soundness

+Every elaborated expression has an associated _static type_, which is produced as a by-product of the expression inference process.
+These static types are specified in this document using language such as: "inference of `e` produces an elaborated expression `m` with static type `T`". _The specification of static types in this document should be understood to supersede the specification of static types in the existing Dart language specification._

+_Informally, we may sometimes speak of the static type of an unelaborated expression `e`; when we do, what is meant by this is the static type of the elaborated expression `m` that results from performing expression inference on `e`.
+Note in particular that a given expression might have a different static type at different points in the code, since the behavior of expression inference depends on the context `K`, as well as the flow analysis state._

+An invariant of expression inference, known as _soundness_, is that when an elaborated expression is executed, it is guaranteed either to diverge, throw an exception, or evaluate to a value that is an _instance satisfying_ its static type. _Instance satisfying_ is defined as follows: a value `v` is an instance satisfying type `T` iff the runtime type of `v` is a subtype of the _extension type erasure_ of `T`. _So, for example, every value is considered an instance satisfying type `dynamic`, and all values except `null` are considered an instance satisfying type `Object`._

+_This stands in contrast to the notion of "instance of"; a value `v` is an instance of a type `T` only if the runtime type of `v` is __precisely__ `T`._

+_The type inference rules below include informal sketches of a proof that soundness holds for each expression type.
+These are non-normative, so they are typeset in italics._

 ## New operations allowed in elaborated expressions

 The elaboration process sometimes introduces new operations that are not easily